 Ideally, partners share the load.
 Realistically, far too many don’t do so.

 I raised children who were put second by their mothers.
 I say plural, because as a step mother, I bought into the patriarchal myth and I regret that I ever expected my step children to come in priority to my spouse only after me.
-GRAVE mistake.
+Grave mistake.
 I could have spared them some of their childhood pain had I been more mature.
 I might have been more mature had generations before me met the needs of their children as the first priority.

-In 10 years as a bio mom, I’ve managed to raise a child with empathy, compassion, and respect without patriarchy and authoritarianism.
+As a bio mom, I’ve managed to raise a child with empathy, compassion, and respect without patriarchy and authoritarianism.

 Faith, love, compassion, trust, empathy, respect, and morality are all possible without belief.